mjbetti/vsa_2025_decoding_the_human_genome/day1/README.md

 ## Installing miniconda
 Miniconda is a package manager that allows you to easily install many commonly used software relevant to bioinformatics analysis.

-A full set of installation instructions can be found in the official documentation here: https://www.anaconda.com/docs/getting-started/miniconda/install#linux.
+A full set of installation instructions can be found in the official documentation [here](https://www.anaconda.com/docs/getting-started/miniconda/install#linux).

 In short, miniconda3 can be installed in the following steps:
 1. Make a new folder in your home directory where miniconda will be installed.